tastypackets/x12-parser/README.md

 The X12parser is a Node Transform Stream, so you must pipe a read stream to it.
 The simplest and most common way to do this is using `fs.createReadStream` in NodeJS, however you should be able to use other read streams as long as they are sending the data unmodified from the source file.
 If you need to control the encoding you can pass `defaultEncoding` to the X12parser, for example `X12parser('utf8')`.

-The X12parser will then push every segment as an object, you can either `pip()` this data to another stream or you can directly consume the `data` events from the X12parser.
+The X12parser will then push every segment as an object, you can either `pipe()` this data to another stream or you can directly consume the `data` events from the X12parser.

 Every segment will be an object with a `name` key and multiple string counter keys, incrementing based on their element number.
 For example if there was a `HAI` segment with only 1 element it would look like this: `{"name": "HAI", "1": "HI!"}`.